edadaltocg/futureframe/README.md

 # 💠 Future Frame

-Empowering Data Scientists with Foundation Models for Tabular data.
+Empowering Data Scientists with Foundation Models for Tabular Data

 - This Python package allows you to interact with pre-trained foundation models for tabular data.
 - Easily fine-tune them on your classification and regression use cases in a single line of code.